On a new interface for writing

 Here are some other ones that I will be flushing out:

 1. Version control - having some version control/branching mechanism for writing.
 Maybe some interface/design of pursuing a different thread or going in a different direction.
 Like a branch in a repository.
-If it doesn't pan out, ok.
+If it doesn't pan out, ok. git checkout main.
+If it does.
+Lovely. git checkout main and git merge alternate-idea.

 2. Epi - Maggie Appleton wrote about "Epi" in her essay on LLM Interfaces that I think could be exceptionally valuable.
 The whole idea of the AI-generated / AI-powered context menu is super-underrated and I think they could be really powerful.